Optimal Transport under Group Fairness Constraints: Two Strategies for Approximately Fair OT

 \end{boxthm} Our result matches the $O(n^{-1/2})$ scaling of sample complexity bounds for standard entropic OT~\citep{genevay2019sample,mena2019statistical}, showing that adding the fairness penalty does not reduce statistical efficiency.
-Interesting, the result can be extended to \emph{generic convex penalties} at the cost of a supplementary $\log(n)$ factor.

-\begin{proof}[Proof sketch for \Cref{th:sample_complexity_penalizedOT}.]
+Furthermore, our bound inherits exponential dependency in $\varepsilon$ from \citet{genevay2019entropy} and in $\lambda$ (we provide more details in~\Cref{app:sample-complexity}).
+Interestingly, the result can be extended to \emph{generic convex penalties} at the cost of a supplementary $\log(n)$ factor. \begin{proof}[Proof sketch for \Cref{th:sample_complexity_penalizedOT}.]
 Our proof works by finding two adequate random variables $Y_n$ and $Z_n$ such that

 \textit{Lower bound.} We obtain $Y_n$ through linearization of the convex penalty, which is guaranteed to yield a proper lower bound through the connection between the optimality conditions of our penalized problem and its linearized counterpart \citep{rakotomamonjy2015generalized}.
 This linearized problem can be cast as an entropic OT problem with modified cost, allowing us to leverage existing sample complexity results \citep{genevay2019entropy,mena2019statistical}.